 The term in-display is a bit misleading.
-There is still time before we plant cameras behind the screen the same way as we do for in-display fingerprint readers, but for now, the in-display cameras are more of a circular notch close too one corner that’s supposed to be less intrusive than a regular notch.
-And yes, they are are also r
+There is still time before we plant cameras behind the screen the same way as we do for in-display fingerprint readers, but for now, the in-display cameras are more of a circular notch close to one corner and that’s supposed to be less intrusive than a regular notch.

 Since the interruption is at corners (mostly), most of the status bar is still usable and can be populated with relatively more system and app icons.
 OEMs also add a few gestures to get more of the in-display camera.
 For instance, you can swipe down in the region to direct fire the camera app on the Galaxy A8s.

 Phones with an in-display camera that you can buy

 So, here are the phones that are sure to include Punch hole cameras at the front.

 1. Samsung Galaxy Note 10+ and Note 10